paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 - Access to good health care (25:54)
 - Practicing gratitude (29:28)

-Supporting the human potential for world peace, the current proposal would suggest embedding the aforementioned principles in the [Constitution](https://constitution.gov.tools/en/interim-constitution) as minimum viable values.
+In support of the human potential for world peace, the current proposal would suggest embedding the aforementioned principles in the [Constitution](https://constitution.gov.tools/en/interim-constitution) as minimum viable values.

 ## Resources